Applying Scientific and

 - Professional Engineers apply Scientific and Engineering Principles and Common Sense to Home and Building Inspections

 - Heimer Engineering℠ uses only Professional Engineers and performs home and building inspections at competitive fees.

 - An on-site and computer-indexed emailed report are always included.

 - Heimer Engineering℠ includes cost factors.
 If the real estate has unexpected defects, cost factors can help you negotiate the purchase price.

 - Most of our home inspection clients are referred by past clients, real estate professionals, and attorneys.

 What Does an

 The Professional Engineer Home Inspector's fees from Heimer Engineering℠ depend on the size and type of the house, building, condo, or co-op being inspected.
-The fees range from slightly under $600 to about $1,600.
+The fees range from about $600 to $1,600.
 Smaller to medium size homes generally cost between slightly under $600 and $750.

 One of the biggest concerns of building buyers is the structure of the building.
 Fortunately, structural defects are less common in the New York area than in some other parts of the country.
 Building codes have helped limit the number of structural defects.

 If you buy a building that has a structural defect, the fact that most buildings in the New York area do not have structural defects is of little comfort to you.
 You want to know if the building you are purchasing is structurally sound.